Victory rolls: Style

 During the World War II era, there were many variants of large curls, so it was not a single hairstyle, but several.
 However, what they all had in common was a "V" (for victory) in the shape of the curls on the sides of the head and it could even be an inverted "V".
 Other styles included a "V" shape in the parting of the hair on the top of the head.
 In fact, one popular theme during the era included three dots and dashes alongside the “V” which were on gloves, handkerchiefs, etc., and one variety of the hairstyle even included three small curls for the "dots" and one long curl for the "dash" while the bottom of the "V" began at the nape of the neck and continued on each side of the head, up to the temples.

 To achieve a victory roll women would use hair spray and various techniques such as backcombing, rolling, pinning, and curling so that rolls would either sit on the top of their head or frame their faces.
 Women with thinner faces could wear their hair in front of their ears so it would look wider.
 Women with more disposable income would most likely go to the salon every day to get their hair done so they could achieve a shiny and slick look, whereas lower class women would have to do it themselves.
 Some women would also purchase wigs to avoid having to style their hair every day.

 Modern day victory rolls

 Victory rolls and the pin-up look have gained popularity as businesses are taking advantage of the vintage look.
 Additionally, artists in the modern world are trying to replicate or pay homage to a vintage fashion statement.

-At least one beauty salon has used the old style in collabration with a photographer to create lingerie pin-ups.
+At least one beauty salon has used the old style in collaboration with a photographer to create lingerie pin-ups.
 In June 2016, Truss artistic director Paulo Persil paid homage to pin-up girls from the 1940s and '50s as he created an updated collection of the vintage style.